2020 New York Yankees season: September

 In the final series of the 2020 MLB season, the Yankees play the Miami Marlins both the first and last time.
 The Miami Marlins were also playoff contenders and were playing must-win baseball to make the postseason.
-With the Yankees already owning their playoff birth, there was less of an implication for them in these final regular season games.
+With the Yankees already owning their playoff berth, there was less of an implication for them in these final regular season games.
 The Yankees lost game 1 of the series 4–3 in a very tight game.
-The Yankees lost, and the Marlins secured a playoff birth.
+The Yankees lost, and the Marlins secured a playoff berth.
 The Yankees won game two of the series 11–4.
 Starting their offensive display.
 Luke Voit powered his league leading 22nd home run and DJ LeMahieu continued to impress with a four hit night and a .359 batting average overall.
 Rookie pitcher Deivi García was also able to notch his third win before the season ended.
 The Yankees final game of the season was a 5-0 loss.
 DJ LeMahieu recorded another multi-hit game, bumping his season average to .364 and earning himself the American League Batting Title, while Luke Voit's 22 home runs earned himself the American League Home Run Title.
-Voit and LeMahieu were the first teammates to lead the MLB in home runs and batting average since 1959.
+Voit and LeMahieu were the first teammates to lead MLB in home runs and batting average since 1959.
 The Yankees finished the season with a 33–27 and earned the fifth seed in the American League postseason.